srivastavaprashant/mgarch/README.md

 mgarch is a python package for predicting volatility of daily returns in financial markets.

-DCC-GARCH(1,1) for multivariate normal distribution.
+DCC-GARCH(1,1) for multivariate normal and student t distribution.

 ## Use case: